By David-Chyddy Eleke

 I first met Ifeanyi Ubah in 2011, when he invited a committee of the Anambra Council of Nigeria Union of Journalists (NUJ) to Lagos.

-On the day of the event, Ubah who was also an awardee immediately donated a million naira to newspaper vendor, and called on other well to do individuals in the hall to do same.
+On the day of the event, Ubah who was also an awardee immediately donated a million naira to newspaper vendor, insisting those were the kind of people that deserved awards, and also called on other well to do individuals in the hall to donate to him.
 At the end of the event, the man made several millions in one day.
 That is what knowing Ubah can do for a man.

 There were two things I came to know about Ubah; philanthropy and knack for excellence.
 When he gave, he never looked back, and once he seeks something, he goes for the very best.